eclipse-tractusx/portal-assets/developer/Technical Documentation/Architecture/Development Concept.md

 The repositories themselves must not be registered for dependency injection in the corresponding startup; the method PortalRepositories.GetInstance<RepositoryType> provides the instance of a requested repository.

-In the repository itself, you should not work with SaveChanges, it should only be called via the PortalRespositories.SaveChanges to ensure that any transaction dependencies can be rolled back.
+In the repository itself, you should not work with SaveChanges, it should only be called via the PortalRepositories.SaveChanges to ensure that any transaction dependencies can be rolled back.

 Since EF-Core offers a change tracking feature, the database objects are modified in the business logic